 Information for health professionals

 Inpatient referrals are submitted via the Patient Flow Manager (PFM) system.
 Outpatient referrals should be directed to the central referral room.
-Please use the allied health referral form (CHQ/LCCH staff access only).
+Please use the allied health referral form (CHQ/QCH staff access only).

 Dysphagia and free water protocol in paediatrics: Summary of the evidence